ytorres-cambas/danubeoccurR/README.md

 print(updated_coords)
 ```
 The `snap_points_on_map()` function will return an updated data frame with the snapped coordinates, adjusting the original points to valid locations based on the underlying map data.
-#### 4. License

-You can include a section on the license under which your package is distributed.
-For example:

-## License

-This package is licensed under the MIT License.

 ## Acknowledgments